 Who is Required to Get a Driver’s License?

 Georgia State law requires everyone who drives on public roads and highways to have a valid state license.
-Either from the State of Georgia or from the state they are considered a resident.

 Anyone coming from another state has to get a license within 30 days of becoming a full resident.
 You are considered a resident if: